Even though most people would say health and fitness are important to them, less than a quarter of US adults engage in regular exercise.

 A fitness reimbursement program is only part of a larger companywide health and wellness initiative.

 You can gamify the experience with incentives like fitness challenges, virtual yoga classes, and meditation breaks.

 It's also a good idea to sponsor other fitness activities (e.g., 5Ks).
 You'll integrate fitness deeper into your company culture and improve participation in your fitness reimbursement program as a result.

 The most common mistakes employers make when offering fitness reimbursement are...

 - Not integrating with payroll systems

 - Offering a fitness program that doesn't meet the needs of all employees

 - Not having a clear policy in place for eligibility, reimbursement amounts, and what is covered by the program

 - Forgetting tax implications

-Compt can help you manage all your benefits in one place, including fitness reimbursement.
-You can set eligibility requirements, payment caps, automated payroll deductions, and more.
+Compt can help you manage all your lifestyle benefits in one place, including fitness reimbursement.
 All 100% tax-compliant.